Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 -yellow - on the eastern shore of the lake, it departs from the blue one and leads to the Extreme Granat (1,45 h)

--black - at the northern shore of the pond leads to Mały Kościelec, to the Karb Pass and Kościelec (40 minutes)
+-black - at the northern shore of the Pond, it leads to Mały Kościelec, to the Karb Pass and Kościelec (40 minutes)

 Czarny Staw was the subject of paintings, among others Alfred Schouppé, Wojciech Gerson and Leon Wyczółkowski.